tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

     - Click and drag the horizontal separator.

-    - Click and drag the separator toward the window border to hide the preview area.
+    - Click and drag the separator toward the panel border to hide the preview area.

-    - Click and drag the separator collapsed to the window border toward the window center to display again the preview area.
+    - Click and drag the separator collapsed to the panel border toward the panel center to display again the preview area.

 .. tip:: **To navigate the preview area:**